2022 Best Paper in The Journal of Clinical Psychiatry Award

 Wender was involved in the study of ADHD for over thirty years and wrote the first monograph on the disorder in 1971 (Minimal Brain Dysfunction in Children).
 In this monograph, he advanced the hypotheses that the disorder was genetic in origin and was mediated by decreased activity in dopaminergic systems in the brain.
 Because he found education of the parents of ADHD children played a substantial role in treatment, he described the symptoms, the causes, and the management of children with ADHD in a book published in 1974, The Hyperactive Child.
 The 4th edition, ADHD in Children and Adults, was published in 2000 and contains information for ADHD adults about how accurate diagnosis can be made and how ADHD in adults is best treated.
 He and his colleagues discovered that ADHD in adults was a recognizable disorder.
 They initiated studies of ADHD in adults beginning in 1976 and have conducted extensive research in this area since that time.
 He wrote the first monograph on ADHD in adults (Attention Deficit Hyperactivity Disorder in Adults) in 1995.

-The award consists of a $1,000 stipend and a plaque to be given during the 2017 ASCP Annual Meeting (formerly NCDEU) May 29 – June 02, 2017 in Miami Beach, Florida.
-The Award Winner must attend the ASCP Annual Meeting.
+The award consists of a $1,000 stipend and a plaque to be given during the 2022 ASCP Annual Meeting (formerly NCDEU) on May 31-June 3, 2022 in Scottsdale, Arizona.
+The Award Winner must attend the 2022 ASCP Annual Meeting.

-The ASCP Award Committee will review the papers submitted to the Journal of Clinical Psychiatry for the 2016 year.
-The top five downloaded papers from 2016 will also be included in the nomination.
+The ASCP Award Committee will review the papers submitted to The Journal of Clinical Psychiatry for the 2020 year.
+Papers must be original reports or meta-analysis on patient relevant research relevant to clinical psychopharmacology.
+The top five downloaded papers from 2021 will also be included in the nomination.

 Anyone may nominate an individual for this award by submitting the following to the Awards Committee: